BNSWT/BNSWT/README.md

 ### Hi there 👋

-I am Yuyang Zhou, a sophomore majored in Computer Science in Tongji University.
+I am Yuyang Zhou, a Junior majored in Computer Science in Tongji University.

 <!--